 Have you got a clogged toilet?
 Do not panic, even as a home repair beginner, you can get rid of the clog as fast as you never thought, just in minutes.

-Most clogs can be cleared with a very good tool like the toilet plunger, homemade drain cleaner made with hot water, baking soda and vinegar.
+Most clogs can be cleared with a very good tool like the plunger, homemade drain cleaner made with hot water, baking soda and vinegar.

 For deeper clogs, try snaking the drain or using a wet/dry vacuum to do the job.
 If you can even go hardcore, you can also use your hands.

-How to unclog toilet using home remedies – Dish soap and shampoo
+Using home remedies – Dish soap and shampoo

 You already know how bad it is to get a fully clogged toilet in a Saturday evening, when you cannot get to the hardware store, and you are about to host a party.